nayakashish/the-project-jnst/Milestone4ProgressReport.md

 - **Proposed Changes:**
   - Regular meetings to improve task hand-offs.
   - Define clearer priorities in the Kanban board, some were redundant.
+  - Adopt a workflow style such as agile or scrum for organized planing.
+  - Rotate on roles so everyone understands each part of the project.

 ---